-Cloth For Kids Saskatoon have donated many hats, glove and mets over the years.
-This year they are also contributing an assortment of hand made lovely fabric bags to @TLC gift boxes.
-They are looking for more volunteers to help them with their ever increasing workloads….and we really want to help them grow!
+Cloth For Kids Saskatoon has donated many hats, glove and mitts over the years.
+This year they are also contributing an assortment of handmade lovely fabric bags to @TLC gift boxes.
+They are looking for more volunteers to help them with their ever-increasing workloads….and we really want to help them grow!

 We would like to share their story with you!

 Cloth for Kids was put into place to provide new clothing for needy children in Saskatchewan.